Multi-Device Raspberry Pi Status Monitor

 # Navigate to the client directory

-cd stand-alone-RPi-status-monitoring-page/client/
+cd Multi-device-RPi-status-monitor/client/

 # Make the installation script executable